 Next, use the heated K&H™ Thermo-Hose™ PVC to fill up your pond through the hole.
 The thermostatically controlled hose prevents ice from forming in your faucet or hose.
 The unit’s built-in heating elements turn on automatically when temperatures dip below freezing so you’ll have liquid water coming out of your hose.

 You can use the Thermo-Hose™ two ways: either keep it plugged into a power source all winter, or use it as-needed by plugging it in 30 minutes before use.
 Either way, hook it up to the spigot or water source only when in use and unhook it when you’re done.

-Pond Talk: Where do you stow your pond gear for the winter?
+Pond Talk: How much water loss do you experience in your pond over the winter?

 Enjoy this article?